NikosAlexandris/i.fusion.hpf/README.md

 Installing the `i.fusion.hpf` script, from within any GRASS-GIS ver.
 7.x session, may be done via the following ways:

-### From the official GRASS GIS Addon repository (recommended)
+### From the GRASS GIS Addon repository (recommended)

-To install the script from GRASS GIS Addon SVN repository:
+To install the script from the official GRASS GIS Addon SVN repository:

 1.  launch a GRASS-GIS ver.
 7.x session